1870 Grand National

 The 1870 Grand National was the 32nd renewal of the Grand National horse race that took place at Aintree Racecourse near Liverpool, England, on 9 March 1870.
 This was the fifth and final time George Stevens rode the winner in the Grand National.

-Media Coverage and Aftermath
+The Course

+After crowd encroachment the previous year, the course was widened with rails added to the approach of fences one, two and three, although the fences themselves were unaltered.